prafra/jupyter-book-TAILOR-D3.2/_sources/main/Ethical_Legal_Framework/AI_ACT.md

 The EU AI Act is composed of 180 Recitals, 113 Articles organized in 13 Chapters, and 13 Annexes.
 Here, the main structure of the AI Act is provided, chapter by chapter, to help in its consultancy.

 - *Chapter I - General Provisions*.
-Four articles where the preliminary information (such as the scope of the Regulation) and the basic definitions (such as "AI system'', "risk'', "deployer'', "provider'', "making available on the market'', and "putting into service'') are given.
+Four articles where the preliminary information (such as the scope of the Regulation) and the basic definitions (such as "AI system", "risk", "deployer", "provider", "making available on the market", and "putting into service") are given.

 - *Chapter II - Prohibited AI Practices*.
 One article listing the AI practices that shall be prohibited.
-We reported this list [here](Prohibited_AI).
+We reported this list [here](./Prohibited_AI).

 - *Chapter III - High-risk AI Systems*.
 The main part of the Regulation, it is composed of forty-four articles divided into five Sections:
 	- Classification of AI systems as high-risk (Articles 6 and 7).